To request a COVID-19 mortgage forbearance, follow these five steps.

 If you have trouble with any of these steps and you are a resident of Cook County, contact CVLS: 312-332-8785; firstname.lastname@example.org.

-A federally-backed mortgage is a loan owned by Fannie Mae or Freddie Mac or insured by the FHA, VA, or USDA.
-Most reverse mortgages are federally backed FHA-insured Home Equity Conversion Mortgages (HECMs).
+An FHA mortgage is a loan insured by the Federal Housing Administration (FHA).
+Most reverse mortgages are FHA-insured Home Equity Conversion Mortgages (HECMs).
 If you have a reverse mortgage—you can assume the loan is federally backed and go to Step 2.

-If your loan isn’t there, you may have a VA, FHA, or USDA loan.
-First, look for a notation on your loan documents (note and mortgage).
-If you do not have these documents handy, you can look up the loan documents on your county’s Recorder of Deeds’s website.
+- If you do not have these documents handy, you can look up the loan documents on your county’s Recorder of Deeds’s website and look for that same notation.
 Residents of Cook County can look them up here: https://ccrecorder.org/.

-Finally, you can ask your bank if your loan is federally-backed.
+- Finally, you can ask your lender directly if the loan is FHA-insured.

-Even if you do not have a federally-backed loan, ask your bank for help.
+Even if you do not have an FHA loan, ask your bank for help.
 If your bank offers you relief, put it in writing.
 Do not accept any “deal” that is not in writing.

 Find your bank’s fax number, email address, and/or a mailing address (preferably all three).
 This information is usually on your bank’s website or on statements they send you.
 If you’re in foreclosure, get the same information for your bank’s attorneys.
 This information should be on the firm’s website and on any court filings.

 Insert your bank’s contact information and explain how COVID-19 has affected you.
 You do not need to include any additional documents, such as bank statements or paystubs.